bnb/site/me.md

 ## What else?

-I love HipHop, designing interfaces (even if I don’t yet know how to do it properly), black tea and [animated short films][9].
+I love HipHop, designing interfaces (even if I don’t yet know how to do it properly), black tea[^1] and [animated short films][9].
 Besides that, I enjoy pushing products forward together with other people.

 I'm currently located in [Bamberg][10], a small town a with a beautiful, medieval flair.
 Since I was born and raised here, I'm really proud of all the cultural facets we still have to offer.
 But I also really like seeing different parts of the world!